syncfusion-content/angular-docs/angular-2/Rotator/behavior-settings.md

 ### Enabling rotator

-The **enabled** property enables or disables the Rotator control.
+The **enabled** property enables or disables the Rotator component.
 The default value is ‘true’.
 The value set to this property is Boolean type.
 You can refer the following code example to set this property.

 {% highlight html %}